Krabi Travel Guide: Best Beaches, Islands & Things to Do

 Service Budget Option Mid-Range High-End

-For two people, a two-week trip ranges from €2,200 (backpacker) to over €5,000 (comfort), not including international flights.
+For two people, a two-week trip ranges from about 77,000 THB (~$2,200) on a backpacker budget to over 175,000 THB (~$5,000) for a more comfortable stay, not including international flights.

 Tips by Traveler Type